ligato/docs/docs/plugins/vpp-plugins.md

 **Twice NAT**

 You can specify the source and destination addresses in a single rule using twice NAT.
-For example, you might require:
+For example, your might require the following NAT entries:

 - source **A** translates to **B** for destination **C**
 <br></br>